Garmin Forerunner 935

 Who’s It For?

 The Garmin Forerunner 935 is for any serious athlete who runs, bikes, swims .. whatever.
 It’s perfect for outdoor adventure racers, fell runners, triathletes, elite runners, skiers, snowboarders and mountain climbers.
+Not only it is a firm favourite as 2017’s best running watch, but also as the best new watch for triathletes of 2017.
 It has the most comprehensive array of performance monitoring features on any GPS sports watch.
-If you have been considering a Fenix 3HR or Fenix 5 but don’t need the Waypoint navigation then the 935 could be for you. (note > for winter sports it even features ski lift versus downhill time detection & data)
+If you have been considering a Fenix 3HR or Fenix 5 but don’t need the route follow then the 935 could be for you. (note > for winter sports it even features ski lift versus downhill time detection & data)

 Wrist Based HR